croz-ltd/nrich/nrich-search/README.md

 This configuration will search `UserRole` entity by all properties in `UserSearchRequest` that have a prefix `userRole`.

+#### Default join type

+[`SearchConfiguration`][search-configuration-url] supports specifying default join type for conditions and projections.
+If none is specified then inner join is used.
+This can be also customized for individual associations by specifying a `SearchJoin` with `joinType`.
+Specified `joinType` will then be used when building projections and conditions.

 [//]: # (Reference links for readability)

 [search-configuration-url]: ../nrich-search-api/src/main/java/net/croz/nrich/search/api/model/SearchConfiguration.java